wp-plugins/swfput/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4Q2Y8ZUG8HXLC
 Tags: video, video player, movies, tube, flash, flash video, html5, html5 video, graphics, movie, video content, a/v content Requires at least: 3.0.2
-Tested up to: 3.9
+Tested up to: 4.1
-Stable tag: 2.1.1
+Stable tag: 2.2.1
 Text Domain: swfput_l10n
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-SWFPut provides a video players for posts and pages and widget areas, as both flash and HTML5 video.
+SWFPut provides video players for posts and pages and widget areas, as both HTML5 and flash video.

 == Description ==

-SWFPut provides video players for posts and pages, and in widget areas with an included video widget.
-There are two video player programs included: one for the flash plugin, and one for the HTML5 video element.
+SWFPut provides 'responsive' video for posts and pages.
+SWFPut makes the presentation of video reliable for your
+visitors: several conditions are handled well, such as the uneven support for HTML5 video formats in the major browsers, the possible lack of support for either HTML5 video or flash video in the visitor's browser, and even the possiblilty that JavaScript might be disabled in your visitor's browser.

+In addition to video for posts and pages, SWFPut provides a video widget for use in widget areas, such as a sidebar.

+SWFPut video is 'responsive': it should display at a suitable size on your visitor's device, whether large or small (a responsive WordPress theme is necessary).

-As well as providing video player programs, SWFPut makes video setup easy by providing a full featured form with fields for your video URL's and the necessary details.
+SWFPut makes video setup easy and flexible by providing a full featured form with sensible defaults.
 For posts and pages, the form appears in a new "metabox" on the editor page.
 For widgets, the form appears with the usual drag and drop widget interface.
 After adding video objects, the form will continue to be useful for making changes (or, if you wish, to delete the video).

-In WordPress versions 3.3 and greater, SWFPut makes the WordPress "Visual" editor for posts and pages display the video in context.
+In WordPress versions 3.3 and greater, video added by SWFPut will be visible in the post/page visual editor.

 As many video objects as you wish can be placed in posts pages, and of course the widget supports as many instances as you wish.
-Note that widget support may be theme-dependent.
-You may specify flash or HTML5 video, or both with one being primary content and the other as fallback.
+You may specify HTML5 or flash video, or both with one being primary content and the other as fallback.

 Here are some features of SWFPut to consider: